Debabrata Mukherjee (mountaineer)

 Debabrata Mukherjee (born 20 January 1962) is an Indian mountaineer and explorer from West Bengal.
 He was the oldest, first civilian Indian to climb Mount Everest from the North Col. He is also the first person to cross Chaukhamba Col from Badrinath to reach Gangotri.

+Climbing career

-On top of Mount Everest
+Mount Everest

-Debabrata Mukherjee climbed the North-Col and NE Ridge with Biplob Vaidya on 25 May 2014, and set foot on the summit of Mount Everest at 8:46 am.He was the team leader of this expedition.
+Debabrata Mukherjee climbed the North-Col and NE Ridge with Biplob Vaidya on 25 May 2014 and set foot on the summit of Mount Everest at 8:46 am.
+He was the team leader of this expedition.
 The same day Malavath Purna the youngest Indian and the youngest female in the world to have reached the summit of Mount Everest.